rmcwhae/russellmcwhae.ca/content/journal/behind-the-curve.md

 (Despite my [latest warning](/journal/the-pendulum-swings) about “the tractor-beam pull of electronic distraction,” I will occasionaly play video games, preferably those of a finite length.
 After beating _THPS 1 + 2_ this January, I haven’t really touched it since.)

 The point of this anecdote is that it can be quite fun to tinker with old hardware.
-It’s one thing to throw top dollar at the latest and greatest computer components to be on the bleeding edge of performance, but, as we’ll see in this piece, older items—be they PCs, or otherwise—can be just as much fun as more modern stuff, at a fraction of the cost.
+It’s one thing to throw top dollar at the latest and greatest computer components to be on the bleeding edge of performance, but, as we’ll see in this piece, older items—PCs and otherwise—can be just as much fun as more modern stuff, at a fraction of the cost.

 ---